 If you’re willing to put in the time and effort to make your website as fast as possible, this is the guide for you.

-If you’re like us and have a full enough schedule as it is, we prefer using someone like WP Speed Fix.
+If you’re a busy entrepreneur like us and have a full enough schedule as it is, we prefer using someone like WP Speed Fix.

-Either way, learning the craft of speeding up a site will help you make the right calls for your WordPress site down the road.
+Either way, learning the craft of speeding up a site will help you make the right calls for your WordPress website down the road.

 Table Of Contents

 - How To Test Your WordPress Site Speed

 - Top 5 Tips To Speed Up WordPress